-Let me know if this sounds familar.
+Let us know if this sounds familiar.
 You’ve planned a game night and are excited to finally crack open that new board game you recently bought, only to realise you and your guests have no idea how to play it.
-What was meant to be a fun night has now become a lecture, as you attempt to figure how this game is meant to be played.
+What was meant to be a fun night has now become a lecture while you all attempt to figure out how this game is meant to be played.

 Here are a few of our favourite games with easy setups.

 This article has been updated since its original publication.

 Betrayal at House on the Hill is an RPG board game about exploring a haunted mansion, and it’ll seem fairly complicated to the uninitiated.
 There are hundreds of enemy tokens, a bunch of card decks, figurines and house locations to pop out and organise — but the basic principles of the game are very easy to learn.

 In Betrayal, players each take turns exploring sections of the haunted mansion by placing mansion tiles on the floor that they’re on.
 Exploring these rooms can reveal ‘omen’, ‘item’ or ‘event’ cards, each of which has its own impact.

 Ultimately, these cards can trigger an event known as a ‘haunt’ where secondary instructions (spelled out in separate booklets) guide players through the rest of the game.